williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 | ---------- | ------------------------------------------------------------------------------------------- | -------- |
 | kid        | Reference for [key credential for the app](#application-key-store-operations)    | String   | FALSE    |
 |------------+----------------------------------------------------------------------------------+----------+----------|

-> You must enable the key rollover feature to view `kid`.
-Key rollover is an {% api_lifecycle ea %} feature.

 > Only apps with `SAML_2_0`, `SAML_1_1`, `WS_FEDERATION` or `OPENID_CONNECT` `signOnMode` support the key rollover feature.